 This code change will assign correct IO pads for clock input and reset input.

-We are done with the changes in ucf file now.
+We are done with the changes in the ucf file now.
 This may seem difficult but easy enough if done carefully.
-It is a good idea to backup your original ucf file before saving the changes just in case if you want to go back and restart again.
+It is a good idea to back up your original ucf file before saving the changes just in case if you want to go back and restart again.

 Building the code

-Now run the batch file ise_flow.bat by double clicking the file or by using command prompt.
+Now run the batch file ise_flow.bat by double-clicking the file or by using the command prompt.
 If everything went fine so far, the batch file will run the necessary tools to build the project and you will end up with a “Done” message and a bunch of new files in the par folder.
 The message should look like in the image below.